Skip to main content

 VAT Requirements for all Shipments Going to the European Union

-Updated over a week ago
+Updated over 4 months ago

 You don't *have* to do anything differently as the shipper, unless...

-As an American small business, you are not required to pay the VAT tax on behalf of your European customer.
+• Shippers Aren't Required to Pay VAT: As an American small business, you are not required to pay the VAT tax on behalf of your European customer.
 But when shipping to an EU member country, you do need to provide:

-• Your customs form is required to include Harmonization Codes for each item in your shipment, to help non-English speakers identify what's inside the shipment.
+• Harmonization Codes: Your customs form is required to include Harmonization Codes for each item in your shipment, to help non-English speakers identify what's inside the shipment.
 HS Codes are global identifiers for different types of goods.
 You can learn more about that here.

 • When entering the IOSS number in the International Tax ID field, be sure to begin with the letters "IM" and follow with the 10-digit IOSS number.
 Here's an example of how the proper formatting looks: IM1234567890.

-If the VAT tax has not been paid ahead of time, the recipient must pay the VAT tax before they receive the package from their country’s customs department.
-Before the package is delivered, they will be notified and asked to pay the VAT by their country's local package delivery service.
+• Recipients Must Pay VAT if it Hasn't Been Paid: If the VAT tax has not been paid ahead of time, the recipient must pay the VAT tax before they receive the package from their country’s customs department.

-You can pay the VAT tax for your customers, if you want to
+You can pay the VAT tax for your customers if you want to

-Since every EU member country has different VAT tax rates, collecting VAT fees on shipments going to different member countries is a complex task.
+• Benefits of VAT Intermediary: Since every EU member country has different VAT tax rates, collecting VAT fees on shipments going to different member countries is a complex task.
 If you're interested in doing this, it may help to hire a VAT intermediary such as My Duty Collect.

-Keep in mind that working with an intermediary can cost quite a bit of money, so this option may only make sense if you’re sending hundreds or thousands of packages to the EU every year.
-In general, we don't recommend taking on the burden of paying VAT on behalf of your customers unless it's absolutely necessary for your business.
-Most small businesses prefer to just make sure their international customers know that they're responsible for any import taxes or duties that their country may charge them.
+• Our Recommendation: In general, we don't recommend taking on the burden of paying VAT on behalf of your customers unless it's absolutely necessary for your business.
+Since shippers aren't required to pay these taxes, most small businesses prefer to make sure their international customers know that they're responsible for any import taxes or duties that their country may charge them.

 How to offset these costs for your recipients

-Your European customers may not be thrilled about paying VAT taxes.
+• Offset VAT with Cheap Shipping Services: Your European customers may not be thrilled about paying VAT taxes.
 While these taxes are unavoidable, you can potentially offset them by taking advantage of the cheapest shipping rates possible.
-The best way to do this is to opt-in for our exclusive discounted international shipping service: Simple Export Rate 🌎

-Simple Export Rate is the absolute cheapest way to send lightweight international packages under 4 lbs, and all you need to do is ask for it!
-Chat with our Support Crew to activate Simple Export Rate for your account and start saving on your international shipping immediately.
+• Activating Simple Export Rate: Simple Export Rate is the absolute cheapest way to send lightweight international packages under 4 lbs, and all you need to do is ask for it!

 Raise the flag if you need help

 If you’re finding yourself a little lost at sea, let us know!
-We’re happy to lend a hook however we can 😃 Click the blue chat button to get in touch with our Support Crew, and we’ll do our best to help you get sailing in the right direction!
+We’re happy to lend a hook however we can 😃 Click the blue chat button to get in touch with ARRrrr Support Crew, and we’ll do our best to help you get sailing in the right direction!

 Did this answer your question?